auronen/CoM-itemlist/ITM_CAT_DOCS.md

 |image| ![ITWR_TALENTBOOK_BOW_TIER1](https://github.com/auronen/CoM-itemlist/blob/master/img/ITWR_TALENTBOOK_BOW_TIER1.png?raw=true) |
 |-|-|
 Insert code|**ITWR_TALENTBOOK_BOW_TIER1**
-Name|Art of War: The Archer of Khelen Volume I
+Name|The Art of War: The Archer of Khelen Volume I
 The first of three volumes to explore the|0 the precision of archers from the archipelago.|0
 Bow combat bonus:|1